Get started

 Install the Tailscale client

-Download and install Tailscale onto your subnet router machine.
+Download and install Tailscale onto the device you plan to use as a subnet router.
 Each of the three macOS variants supports running as a subnet router.

 Connect to Tailscale as a subnet router

-After the installation completes, you can start (or restart) Tailscale as a subnet router:
+After the installation completes, start (or restart) Tailscale as a subnet router:

-Replace the subnets in the example above with the right ones for your network.
-Both IPv4 and IPv6 subnets are supported.
+Make sure to replace the subnets in the example above with the correct ones for your network.
+All platforms except Apple TV support both IPv4 and IPv6 subnets.
+Apple TV only supports IPv4 subnets.

 Enable subnet routes from the admin console

-This step is not required if you use autoApprovers.
+You can skip this step if you use autoApprovers.

 1. Open the Machines page of the admin console.

-2. Locate the Subnets badge in the machines list or use the property:subnet filter to list all devices advertising subnet routes.
+2. Locate the Subnets badge in the devices list or use the property:subnet filter to list all devices advertising subnet routes.

-You might prefer to disable key expiry on your server to avoid having to periodically reauthenticate.
-Refer to key expiry for more information about machine keys and how to disable their expiry.
-If you are using ACL tags, key expiry is disabled by default.
+You can disable key expiry on your server to avoid having to periodically reauthenticate.
+If you use tags, key expiry is disabled by default.

 Add access rules for the advertised subnet routes

-This step is not required if you already have rules that allow access to your advertised subnet routes.
+You can skip this step if you already have rules that allow access to your advertised subnet routes.

 1. Open the Access Controls page of the admin console to update your tailnet policy file.